Home / Trust Registration

 - Powers & functions of management trustee & other trustees.

 - A Quorum of the board along with the terms, tenure & qualification.

 - Amendment & closure of the trust deed and the applicability of the act.

 The documents required for the registration of the trust are as follows –

 Reason for registering a Trust

-As per public trust act, trust registration is mandatory in all states, if its main motive is charity or a transfer of immovable property in the name of the trust.
-Tax exemptions are also providedto the registered trust under section 12A & 80G of the income tax act.
+As per the public trust act, trust registration is mandatory in all states if its main motive is a charity or a transfer of immovable property in the name of the trust.
+Tax exemptions are also provided to the registered trust under sections 12A & 80G of the income tax act.
 Registration adds more credibility to the trust as it involves public money in the form of donations.

-After doing registration, the founder of the trust should apply for the following things –
+After doing the registration, the founder of the trust should apply for the following things –

 Constitution of the Trust

 The Board of trustees forms the trust and comprises of the following persons –